rmuslimov/clj-soap-srv/README.md

 	$ (reload-system!)

-Calling `$ make example` after that should return new response.
+Calling `$ make ping` after that should return new response.

 ## I want just run it